eslint/eslint/docs/src/extend/custom-rules.md

 `skipOptions` is an object which has 3 properties; `skip`, `includeComments`, and `filter`.
 Default is `{skip: 0, includeComments: false, filter: null}`.

-* `skip`: Positive integer, the number of skipping tokens.
-If the `filter` option is given at the same time, it doesn't count filtered tokens as skipped.
+* `skip`: (number) Positive integer, the number of skipping tokens.
+If `filter` option is given at the same time, it doesn't count filtered tokens as skipped.
-* `includeComments`: Boolean, the flag to include comment tokens into the result.
+* `includeComments`: (boolean) The flag to include comment tokens into the result.
-* `filter`: Function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
+* `filter(token)`: Function which gets a token as the first argument.
+If the function returns `false` then the result excludes the token.

 `countOptions` is an object which has 3 properties; `count`, `includeComments`, and `filter`.
 Default is `{count: 0, includeComments: false, filter: null}`.

-* `count`: Positive integer, the maximum number of returning tokens.
+* `count`: (number) Positive integer, the maximum number of returning tokens.
-* `includeComments`: Boolean, the flag to include comment tokens into the result.
+* `includeComments`: (boolean) The flag to include comment tokens into the result.
-* `filter` Function which gets a token as the first argument, if the function returns `false` then the result excludes the token.
+* `filter(token)`: Function which gets a token as the first argument, if the function returns `false` then the result excludes the token.

-`rangeOptions` is an object which has 1 property: `includeComments`.
+`rangeOptions`: (object) Has 1 property: `includeComments`.

-* `includeComments`: Boolean, the flag to include comment tokens into the result.
+* `includeComments`: (boolean) The flag to include comment tokens into the result.

 There are also some properties you can access:

-* `hasBOM`: The flag to indicate whether the source code has Unicode BOM.
+* `hasBOM`: (boolean) The flag to indicate whether the source code has Unicode BOM.
-* `text`: The full text of the code being linted.
+* `text`: (string) The full text of the code being linted.
 Unicode BOM has been stripped from this text.
-* `ast`: `Program` node of the AST for the code being linted.
+* `ast`: (object) `Program` node of the AST for the code being linted.
 * `scopeManager`: [ScopeManager](./scope-manager-interface#scopemanager-interface) object of the code.
-* `visitorKeys`: Visitor keys to traverse this AST.
+* `visitorKeys`: (object) Visitor keys to traverse this AST.
-* `lines`: Array of lines, split according to the specification's definition of line breaks.
+* `lines`: (array) Array of lines, split according to the specification's definition of line breaks.

 You should use a `SourceCode` object whenever you need to get more information about the code being linted.